 In exceptional circumstances, for example where a student has not been in full time education for a period of time or has recently moved to the United Kingdom from another country, students may also be asked to sit a short assessment to determine the suitability of a programme and course choices.
+If a student has a GCSE language qualification in a non-English language for a country in which the student has previously lived, this qualification will be discounted.
+For example, a student who has completed GCSE Polish having lived in Poland.

 Subject-specific entry criteria are published annually in each college's prospectus, which is available on each college's website.
 Students must meet the individual subject entry criteria for courses they wish to study in addition to the overall entry criteria for their preferred pathway.
+On rare occasions, the entry requirements for September may be reviewed and amended in-year and after the publication of the prospectus.
+In such cases, colleges will advise affected students before enrolment.